sillyjason/auto_data_aggregation/README.md

 <br>

-Set up a Couchbase cluster with the following service groups.
+Set up a single-node Couchbase cluster with **Data, Index, Query, Eventing** service deployed.
 If you are not familiar with Couchbase cluster setup, follow [this](https://docs.couchbase.com/server/current/manage/manage-nodes/create-cluster.html).
-I'm using 5 virtual machines X 8vCPU & 32GB of memory, with the following Service Group configuration:

-Service Group 1:
-- Index (5GB of RAM) + Query (1GB of RAM) + Data (rest of RAM)
-- 3 nodes

-Service Group 2:
-- Eventing
-- 2 nodes
+I'm using **t2.2xlarge** with **8 vCPU** and **32GiB** of Memory.

+>🙌🏻 This single-node deployment is really just for testing purposes.
+For any production workload you'd want at least 3 nodes (for Data service) or 2 nodes (for other Couchbase services) for High Availability services.
+It's also a good idea to leverage Couchbase's [multi-dimensional scaling](https://docs.couchbase.com/operator/current/concept-mds.html) for isolcated workloads deployment when necessary.

 <br><br>